Toshiba EM925A5A-SS Control Panel Buttons Not Working — Step-by-Step Guide

 Step 1: Power Down and Prepare Workspace

-Before you assume the membrane switch is dead, unplug the unit for a full 60 seconds and plug it back in — I’ve seen the control board on this model enter a fault state that mimics a completely dead panel, and a hard reset clears it about 20% of the time, saving you an unnecessary parts order.
-Also, when you do pull the membrane connector off the control board, look for the faint greenish tinge of corrosion on the ribbon contacts, because that’s the real silent killer on this model and a light pass with 91% isopropyl on a cotton swab will sometimes bring the whole panel back to life.
+Before you jump to conclusions about a dead membrane switch, try unplugging the unit for a full minute and then plugging it back in.
+I’ve encountered situations where the control board enters a fault state, mimicking a completely non-responsive panel.
+A hard reset clears that issue about 20% of the time, potentially saving you a parts order.
+Additionally, when you disconnect the membrane connector from the control board, look for any signs of corrosion on the ribbon contacts; a light touch with 91% isopropyl on a cotton swab can sometimes revive the whole panel.

 Unplug the Toshiba EM925A5A-SS from the electrical outlet and wait a minimum of 90 seconds for internal components to discharge.
 Remove any items from inside the microwave cavity and clean the exterior control panel with a slightly damp cloth.
 Position the unit on a stable work surface with adequate lighting.
 Ensure you have at least 12 inches of clearance on all sides for safe disassembly access.